nicolevanderhoeven/blog/content/blog/20220112-what-tabletop-games-teach-us-about-application-perfomance.md

 draft: false
 tags: ['testing', 'text', 'English', 'ship30for30', 'tabletop games', 'performance']
 ---

-# What tabletop games teach us about application performance

 Tabletop games and application performance have more in common than you might think.

 See, it's all about optimization.
 Both involve juggling several variables: some that you can control, and some that you can't.